EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts.md

 ## About IA_Script1

+* About the initial data in annotation_bcVivo_allSeqs.txt and merged_gene_counts.txt ?
+	* The number of samples described in Fig 1.
+B does not match with what is in these files:
+		*
 * Where are the quality control steps before applying preprocess_data() ??
 	* I actually did PCA and I removed samples that had no data for one library type or that switched the direction…
 * In the samples passed to filterExtraSample in function preprocess_data(), there are a set of samples that have been removed?